edgedb/edgedb/docs/edgeql/funcops.rst

 -----------------------

 All functions and operators in EdgeDB are either *element-wise* or *aggregate*.
+Element-wise operations are applied to each item in a set.
+Aggregate operations operate on sets *as a whole*.

 Aggregate operations
 ^^^^^^^^^^^^^^^^^^^^

-Consider the :eql:func:`count` function.
+An example of an aggregate function is :eql:func:`count`.
 It returns the number of elements in a given set.
-As such, it operates on the input set *as a whole*.
+Regardless of the size of the input set, the result is a singleton integer.

 .. code-block:: edgeql-repl